Cheap Things to do in Melbourne, Australia: 25 ideas + tips + tricks

 Tickets for sale online are usually for shows in the coming days, so you do need to be flexible.

-Also check out TodayTix, where you can enter the lottery for ridiculously cheap tickets for shows like Hamilton and Harry Potter.
+Also check out TodayTix, where you can enter the lottery for ridiculously cheap tickets for shows like Moulin Rouge and Mamma Mia.
 But this is luck of the draw!

-Melbourne has some decently priced museums, where you can while away a few hours on the cheap.
+Several Melbourne museums are decently priced, so you can while away a few hours on the cheap.
+Many are even completely free!

 While NGV’s blockbuster exhibitions have an entry fee, the main part of the museum is completely free – and huge.
 ACMI is also free, with seasonal paid exhibits.
 The Shrine of Remembrance is free, although donations are appreciated.